fissellab/bcp/Sag/docs/HEATER_CLIENT_GUIDE.md

 3. **"Command not recognized"**: Verify command name spelling (e.g., `sc_heater_on`)
 4. **"Telemetry timeout"**: Check telemetry server on port 8082
 5. **"Temperature reads N/A"**: Heater system may not be running or hardware issue
+6. **"Temperature range reads N/A"**: Normal when heater system is stopped - ranges show current config when running

 ### Debug Steps
 1. **Check system status**: Request `heater_running` telemetry channel